Training Requirements and Employer Responsibilities

 Employers must adapt by providing additional training and robust governance to support HCSWs in expanded roles.
 They must ensure that training programmes align with the latest standards, governance frameworks are clear, and support systems are in place.
 By doing so, they not only enhance patient care but also empower their workforce to play a greater role in meeting public health demands.

-Further Reading and Resources – click on links below for resource
+Further Reading and Resources

-NHS England: Summary of legal mechanisms for administering covid-19 and influenza vaccines
+NHS England » Summary of legal mechanisms for administering Covid-19 and influenza vaccines